 Script analysis is Puzzle-making

 Two contrasting scenes per student

-Pre-req: My Fundamental Skills Workshop or existing TV credits or by audition
+Pre-req: My Fundamental Skills Course or existing TV credits or by audition

 I got full rides to MFA Acting at Yale, NYU, and UCSD.
 I taught Acting I to undergrads in La Jolla.
 Coached privately for ten years.
 Have also taught at NYU, SUNY Binghamton, University of Minnesota, and Pace University.
 As an actor, I've been on Broadway, led films, and guest-starred or recurred on over 25 TV shows.
 My students have gotten into elite MFAs, booked series regulars.
 I’m passionate about helping actors build a career.
 It comes down to having the tools.

 "Johnny is astute, rigorous, and caring in his work with students.
 His approach is highly learnable, and applicable to both auditioning and acting in general.
 10/10 would recommend studying with him!
 He will make you a better auditioner and a better actor overall!"